reysiregar/JewelryCommerce/README.md

 # JewelCommerce (Lumière Jewelry)

  Elegant, full‑stack demo storefront for fine jewelry.
 React + Vite frontend, Express backend, and Drizzle schema for future Postgres.
-Ships with in‑memory data by default, cookie‑based sessions, product browsing, cart, checkout with simulated payments, and an admin summary.
+Ships with in‑memory data by default, cookie‑based sessions, product browsing, auth‑gated cart/checkout with simulated payments, and an admin summary.

 ## Overview
 - Monorepo layout with `client/` (React + Tailwind) and `server/` (Express + Vite middleware in dev)